billpmurphy/billpmurphy.github.io/_posts/2015-08-28-are-all-horoscopes.md

 ---
 layout: post
-title: Are all horoscopes the same? (an introduction to text mining)
+title: Are all horoscopes the same? (an intro to text mining)
 ---